pvnotpv/pvnotpv.github.io/_posts/2026-08-23-lighthouse.md

     }
 ```

-This event will be picked up the libp2p handler.
+This event will be picked up by the libp2p handler.

 ```rust
     fn inject_event(&mut self, rpc_event: Self::InEvent) {